Homepage look and feel

 5. For our standard layout, most often we see people put an announcement banner below the search bar and above the category panels, so that's what we'll do in this example.

-6. To add the banner here, look for a section called <div class="hg-article-body">:
+6. To add the banner here, look for the <div class="hg-article-body>.

 Alternatives

-For those of you with more HTML skills, you can also design your own div rather than using the default styles of the call-outs.
+If you have some HTML skills, you can also design your own div rather than using the default styles of the call-outs.
 Create a div and specify a background color, padding, etc. You can include a graphic or icon, as well.
 So, for example, this code:

 Produces this: